Sachinbambhaniya18/fake-it/README.md

 # Fake-It

-A lightweight **mock API platform** with a **React frontend** and a **Spring Boot backend**.
-It allows developers and testers to **define, manage, and serve mock APIs dynamically**.
-This makes it easier for **frontend developers and testers** to work independently of backend services.
+Fake-It is a lightweight mock API platform designed to help frontend developers and testers work independently of live backend services.

+It provides a web interface and backend service that allow users to define HTTP endpoints dynamically and return predefined responses.
+Incoming requests are matched against stored mock definitions and served accordingly.

+The project consists of a React-based frontend for managing mocks and a Spring Boot backend responsible for request matching and response handling.

+---

+## Overview

+In many development workflows, frontend development and testing depend on backend APIs that may be incomplete, unstable, or unavailable.
+Fake-It addresses this by allowing teams to define mock APIs at runtime without modifying application code.

+Mock definitions are persisted in a relational database and can be enabled or disabled as needed.

+---

-## ✨ Features
+## Key Features

-- Define mock APIs without code changes.
+- Define mock APIs dynamically without code changes
-- Supports all HTTP methods (`GET`, `POST`, `PUT`, `DELETE`, etc.).
+- Support for all HTTP methods (GET, POST, PUT, DELETE, etc.)
-- Store mock definitions in a relational database (MySQL/Postgres).
+- Store mock definitions in a relational database
-- Enable or disable mocks on demand.
+- Enable or disable individual mocks
-- Simple and extensible architecture.
-- Web dashboard to manage mocks visually.
+- Serve responses based on request path and HTTP method
+- Web-based interface for managing mock APIs

+---

-## 🚀 How It Works
+## How It Works

-1. Define a mock API using the `/mocks` management endpoints.
+1. A mock API is created using the management endpoint.
-2. The mock is saved in the database (`mock_requests` table).
+2. The mock definition is stored in the database.
-3. Any request matching the path + method is served with the stored response.
+3. Incoming HTTP requests are intercepted by the backend.
+4. If a request matches a stored path and method, the predefined response is returned.
-4. If no mock is found → a `404 Not Mocked` response is returned.
+5. If no matching mock exists, a `404 Not Mocked` response is returned.

-## ⚙️ Tech Stack
-- **Backend**: Spring Boot, Spring Data JPA, PostgreSQL/MySQL
-- **Frontend**: React, TailwindCSS
-- **Database**: Any relational DB (Postgres/MySQL recommended)
+---

 ## 🧑‍💻 Getting Started